 2 Jn 3, “Grace, mercy, and peace will be with you from God the Father and from the Lord Jesus Christ, the Son of the Father, in truth and love.”

 All three members of the Trinity are equally God.
 They are one in essence.
 There are not three Gods but three persons in one being.
 Only one being is everywhere present, all-knowing, and all-powerful.

 “Honor” means something of the highest value.
 God highly values Jesus in His humanity.
 “Glory” means to manifest excellence.
 Jesus’ body was transfigured right before Peter, James, and John’s eyes, and they saw his manifest excellence and distinction.

 God gives honor and glory to His Son.
 That is whom God honors.
 God the Father loves to glorify God the Son.

 He 2:9, “But we see Jesus, who was made a little lower than the angels, for the suffering of death crowned with glory and honor, that He, by the grace of God, might taste death for everyone.”

 when such a voice came to Him

 The “when” here is the Mount of Transfiguration experience on the Mount of Olives.

 from the Excellent Glory:

-“Excellent glory” is a greater glory.
-This excellent glory reflects greater glory on Jesus Christ.
+“Excellent glory” is greater glory.
+This excellent glory is the Father’s glory that reflects greater glory on Jesus Christ in His millennial kingdom.

 ‘This is My beloved Son’